Use the Art Search to search our collections database of 25,000 artworks in the WAG collection.

 The Great Race

 Series of steers' heads in black, rust and brown strewn over the canvas.
 Some have open eyes; others are closed.
-At top centre, in small scale, is a native male dressed in a long garment, holding feathers and with what appears to be roller skates on his feet.
+At top centre, in small scale, is a First Nations Man dressed in a long garment, holding feathers and with what appears to be roller skates on his feet.
 At bottom centre, is a magpie perched on a steer's head.
 Protruding from either side of the steer's nose, is a jagged arrow.

 The installation is comprised of three acrylic on canvas paintings hung on wallpaper-covered walls.
 Each painting is inscribed with the word AIDS which is a play on Robert Indiana's LOVE.
 The paintings are in bold colours - (a) red lettering on blue and green ground, (b) green lettering on red and purple ground, (c) dark blue lettering on yellow and red ground.
 The silkscreened wall paper is similarly coloured and repeats the word AIDS.